prust/beast.js/README.md

 ## Screenshots

-The original [1984 DOS game](http://theodor.lauppert.ws/games/beast.htm) (may have been written in Assembler, the 4 guys who wrote it worked on WordPerfect at BYU and worked in Assembler -- there wasn't yet a reliable C compiler for the IBM PC at that time):
+The original [1984 DOS game](http://theodor.lauppert.ws/games/beast.htm) (may have been written in Assembler, the 4 guys who wrote it worked on WordPerfect at BYU and worked in Assembler):

 ![Screenshot of original DOS game](http://theodor.lauppert.ws/games/s/screen1/ascii/beast.png)